Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

 with coefficients $\bar{\alpha}^k = (\bar{\alpha}_0^k, \ldots, \bar{\alpha}_m^k)$ computed via

 which amounts to solving a linear system.
-In this paper, we use a particular class of the permutations where
+In this paper, we use a particular class of permutations where

 i.e., $k_0$ is the largest index that attains the minimum residual norm among $\|f^{k-m}\|, \|f^{k-m+1}\|, \ldots, \|f^k\|$.
+As we will see later, this type of permutation allow us to apply certain nonmonotone globalization techniques and to ultimately establish local and global convergence of our approach.
+An ablation study on the potential effect of the permutation strategy is presented in Appendix~\ref{appx:AblationPermutation}.

-One potential cause of instability of AA is the (near) linear dependence of the vectors $\{f^{k_i}-f^{k_0} : i = 1, \ldots, m\}$, which can result in (near) rank deficiency of the linear system matrix for problem~\eqref{eq:PermutatedAlphaProblem}.
+One potential cause of instability of $\AA$ is the (near) linear dependence of the vectors $\{f^{k_i}-f^{k_0} : i = 1, \ldots, m\}$, which can result in (near) rank deficiency of the linear system matrix for the problem~\eqref{eq:PermutatedAlphaProblem}.
 To address this issue, we introduce a quadratic regularization to the problem~\eqref{eq:PermutatedAlphaProblem} and compute the coefficients $\alpha^{k}$ via:

 where $\lambda_k > 0$ is a regularization weight, and